jordipuig37/t2c-realtime-workshop/README.md

 4. **Configure secrets in your app**: In order to access your Snowflake account, you need to indicate the following variables.
 First edit this config file to indicate your user and password as well as your account ID.

 >
-> To knwo your Snowflake ID, place the mouse over your user profile and go to `Account > click your account > Copy account identifier` like int he following image.
-Use your account ID replacing the `.` with a `-`.
+> To know your Snowflake ID, place the mouse over your user profile, and go to `Account > click your account > Copy account identifier` like in the following image.
+Use your account ID and replace `.` with `-`.
 >

 <p align="center">